Physics, Engineering, and Astronomy at APSU

-The Department of Physics and Astronomy at APSU emphasizes student-faculty interaction both inside and outside the classroom.
+The Department of Physics, Engineering, and Astronomy at APSU emphasizes student-faculty interaction both inside and outside the classroom.
 Upper-level students are given free access to department facilities, and many of our students participate in research with faculty.

 APSU has an exceedingly versatile physics program.
 It can be tailored to the students' interests and the needs of almost any science, technology, engineering, and mathematics (STEM) career.
 While a graduate degree is not necessary for a career in the STEM disciplines, a masters degree can make a big difference in terms of long-term career options.
 APSU physics graduates have been accepted to graduate school in fields such as: